myanmar - mediation, mitigation

 Peace Journey

 In the villages, she helped provide vocational training for women to generate income.
-She was able to resolve the issues related to women’s affairs and domestic family problems.
-One of the cases that she played as a mediator happened about 5 years ago.
-At that time, the Tatmadaw and the Kayin National Union (KNU) forces were stationed at the Htee Khee Gate and Dawei border gate.
-The Tatmadaw told the KNU forces to move out of the Htee Khee Gate within 3 days.
-As it was impossible to do so, the KNU troops sought help from her, being a civilian representative of the JMC.
-Finally, through her mediation, both sides reached an agreement.
+She also assisted with resolving women’s affairs and domestic family problems.
+One notable case in which she served as a mediator occurred approximately five years ago.
+At the time, both the Tatmadaw and the KNU forces were stationed near the Htee Khee Gate and the Dawei Border Gate.
+The Tatmadaw had ordered the KNU to vacate the Htee Khee Gate within three days, which was not feasible to do.
+As a civilian representative of the Joint Monitoring Committee (JMC), she was approached by the KNU for assistance.
+Through her mediation, both parties were eventually able to reach an agreement.

 Success Stories